RaLei96/testsadas.github.io/index.md

 With the rise of diffusion models, audio-video generation has been revolutionized.
 However, most existing methods rely on separate modules for each modality, with limited exploration of unified generative architectures.
 In addition, many are confined to a single task and small-scale datasets.
 To address these limitations, we first propose UniForm, a unified multi-task diffusion transformer that jointly generates audio and visual modalities in a shared latent space.
 A single diffusion process models both audio and video, capturing the inherent correlations between sound and vision.
 Second, we introduce task-specific noise schemes and task tokens, enabling a single model to support multiple tasks, including text-to-audio-video, audio-to-video, and video-to-audio generation.
 Furthermore, by leveraging large language models and a large-scale text-audio-video combined dataset, UniForm achieves greater generative diversity than prior approaches.
 Extensive experiments show that UniForm achieves the state-of-the-art performance across audio-video generation tasks, producing content that is both well-aligned and close to real-world data distributions.

 ## Demos
 We present generation results from our proposed **UniForm** across multiple audio-video synthesis conditions.
-Each set demonstrates three key capabilities under identical labels or captions: text-to-audible video (T2AV), audio-to-video (A2V), and video-to-audio (V2A).
+Each set demonstrates three key capabilities under identical labels or captions: text-to-audio-video (T2AV), audio-to-video (A2V), and video-to-audio (V2A).

 ## Landscape